Introduction: Food Technology’s Future is Now

 Market Status (2025)

 Blockchain is rapidly becoming the backbone of modern food traceability systems.
-Companies like Walmart and Nestlé are integration leaders, using blockchain combined with IoT sensors for real-time tracking.
+Companies doing that are integration leaders, using blockchain combined with IoT sensors for real time tracking.
 The regulatory environment is also supporting adoption through:

 Limitations & Challenges